If you have a WordPress powered website, you need to take control of your own backups.

-Your site might get hacked
+Your site might get hacked or infected with malware

-If your site has been hacked, even once the mess has been cleaned up, there’s a good chance you may lose website data in the process.
+If your site has been hacked or infected with malware, even once the mess has been cleaned up, there’s a good chance you may lose website data in the process.

-If your website is WordPress based, it’s extremely important to update WordPress regularly to improve features, to fix bugs, and to prevent hackers from inserting malicious code that can harm your website and even cause it to lose position on search engine results.
+If your website is WordPress-based, it’s extremely important to update WordPress regularly to improve features, to fix bugs, and to prevent hackers from inserting malicious code that can harm your website and even cause it to lose position on search engine results.

 However, there’s always a bit of a risk that an update won’t go as smoothly as hoped and suddenly a plugin might stop working.

 One of our clients called me wondering why their homepage was broken.
 Turns out, their administrative assistant had accidentally deleted their homepage file.

-She was near tears as she explained that her hosting company had mistakenly labeled her account as “terminated” even though she had fully paid through the following Spring.
+She was near tears as she explained that her hosting company had mistakenly labelled her account as “terminated” even though she had fully paid through the following Spring.

 Her website was gone.

-Calls to the hosting company ended with responses of “Sorry, we can’t help you” and “You’ll have submit a ticket to our support email address” (which I will note, still wasn’t responded to *days* later).
+Calls to the hosting company ended with responses of “Sorry, we can’t help you” and “You’ll have to submit a ticket to our support email address” (which I will note, still wasn’t responded to days later).

 So here she was, no website, no help from the hosting provider.

-As many small business owners do, Christine relies heavily on her website to attract and engage her clients and was in full-on panic mode, thinking she had lost her website and that she would have to re-build from scratch (not to mention the hit that her SEO rankings would take in the process).
+As many small business owners do, Christine relies heavily on her website to attract and engage her clients and was in full-on panic mode, thinking she had lost her website and that she would have to rebuild from scratch (not to mention the hit that her SEO rankings would take in the process).